This feature requires having the Admin quality dashboard access privilege.

 |Played out energy||Audio volume received and sent to the audio card.
 This number doesn’t reflect the peripheral selection or muted speakers.

 |Frame rate||Number of video frames per second sent or received by a client.|

 You need to be a super administrator to give a user access to the Meet quality tool.
-You create a custom admin role with the Admin quality dashboard access privilege and then assign the role to the user.
+You create a custom admin role and then assign the role to the user.

 Create a custom Admin role